aditya-tallhari/aditya-tallhari/README.md

 - 📱 Passionate about building Android apps using Java and Firebase
 - 🌐 Developing full-stack web applications with React, Tailwind CSS, and Firebase
 - 🔭 Currently working on: EcoConnect – a platform to promote sustainable living
-- 💬 Ask me about Android dev, Firebase integration, GitHub practices, and UI/UX
+- 💬 Ask me about Android dev, Firebase integration, GitHub practices.
-- 🌱 Currently learning: TypeScript, Jetpack Compose, Framer Motion
+- 🌱 Currently learning: Nextjs, Backend Development.
 - 🤝 Open to collaborate on real-world, impactful tech projects
 - 📫 How to reach me:
   - Email: adityatallare797@example.com
   - LinkedIn: [linkedin.com/in/aditya-tallhari-005926284](https://www.linkedin.com/in/aditya-tallhari-005926284/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I reverse-engineer apps to understand their internal workings!
+- ⚡ Fun fact: I like to understand other app's internal workings!

 ---